 Bridget graduated from UC Santa Cruz.
 She lives in Mariposa with her husband and two daughters and enjoys a life filled with family and beautiful open spaces.

 Mary Kate McKenna, Operations Director

-Mary Kate has been with SFC since 2015 and works closely with the Executive Director to oversee everything related to operations and ensuring SFC maintains their Accreditated status.
-Coming from an accounting and administrative background, and deeply committed to the environment and conservation, working within a Land Trust is a great fit for her skills, values and personal mission.
+Mary Kate has been with SFC since 2015 and works closely with the Executive Director to oversee everything related to operations and ensuring SFC maintains their Accredited status.
+With over 30 years of accounting/non-profit administrative experience, and deeply committed to the environment and conservation, working within a Land Trust is a great fit for her skills, values and personal mission.
 Sustainability across every level of the Organization is a trademark, and her role as Operations Director is the perfect platform.

 Mary Kate is comfortable inside and out and spends her time with her children, grandchildren, and far flung group of close knit friends while enjoying their local communities.

 Bill and his wife Kellie moved to their home in the foothills near the McKenzie Preserve in 1993.
 In 1994 Bill became an SFC member and began working as a volunteer.
 In the summer of 2006 SFC hired Bill, who recently retired from the California Highway Patrol, to work alongside Bill Dennison as a preserve manager.

 Bill now works part-time to help maintain and enhance SFC properties while continuing to teach courses for highway patrol officers.

 Nancy Fluharty, Development & Membership Coordinator